 - systems that support the student research experience (software, enrollment in online training, etc.)

-- wages for students (work study, other); Information about Cornell student employment and federal work-study is available online.
+- wages for students (work study, other).
+Information about Cornell student employment and federal work-study is available at studentemployment.cornell.edu/policies

-* While this mechanism prioritizes the involvement of undergraduates, the inclusion of graduate students in a mentorship or supervisory role may be appropriate.
-Funding to support graduate student involvement will be considered with proper justification.
+* While this mechanism is for increasing the involvement of undergraduates, it may be appropriate to have graduate students mentor or supervise undergraduates.
+Funding to support graduate students will be considered with proper justification.

 Application Process and Timeline